Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Problem setup: Boussinesq fluid with rigid bottom and upper boundaries

 with the boundary conditions,

 Note that the bottom boundary condition is now set at $z = 0$ instead of $z = \epsilon h$.
 This treatment is common for topographic wave generation theory and valid as far as we consider linear processes.
-However, it requires some modifications in the energy budget equation, as we shall see in the next subsection.
+However, it requires some modifications in the energy budget equation. \yo{We will discuss this point in Section~\ref{sec:energetics}}.

 Compared to the original nonlinear equations, the reduced linear equations, \eqref{eq:first_order_equation} and \eqref{eq:first_order_boundary_condtion}, are simple enough to be solved analytically.
 In the following, we assume $N(z)$ and $U(z)$ are sufficiently smooth functions and satisfy the condition for the Richardson number $N^2 / U_z^2 > 1/4$ everywhere in $0 \leq z \leq 1$, which ensures the flow stability \citep{miles1961stability,howard1961note}.
 Besides, we also assume $U_z>0$ to let $N^2 / U_z^2$ be finite.